 For instance, individual accounts with Bank of America have $3500 daily, $10,000 weekly, and a $20,000 limit over the period of 30 days.
-The bank’s small business accounts, on the other hand, have remarkably higher sending limits.
-Business checking accounts with Chase bank have a single transaction limit of up to $5,000 (daily limit) and $40,000 a month.
+Small business accounts, on the other hand, have remarkably higher sending limits.
+Business checking accounts with Chase Bank have a single transaction limit of up to $5,000 (daily limit) and $40,000 a month.
 Zelle doesn’t limit how much funds you can accept in a given time.

 On a side note, if your bank doesn’t support Zelle services, you can only send $500 per week.

 Can you send money internationally through this platform?

 No. As of now, Zelle doesn’t support international money transfers.
 All transactions are processed in US dollars and are limited to participating US financial institutions within the Zelle network.